chris-wood/draft-group-privacypass-k-check/draft-group-privacypass-k-check.md

 {{CONSISTENCY}} describes this notion of consistency in more detail.
 It also outlines several designs that can be used as the basis for consistency systems.
-This document is a concrete instantiation of one of those designs -- Shared Cache Discovery.
+This document is a concrete instantiation of one of those designs, "Shared Cache Discovery".
 In particular, this document describes a protocol called K-Check, based on {{DOUBLE-CHECK}}, for checking that an HTTP resource is consistent with the view of one or more so-called mirrors.
 In this context, a mirror is an HTTP resource that fetches and caches copies of an HTTP resource